ZcashFoundation/frost/rfcs/0001-messages.md

 ## Validation

 Validation is implemented to each new data type as needed.
-This will ensure the creation of valid messages before they are sent.
+This will ensure the creation of valid messages before they are sent and right after they are received.
 We create a trait for this as follows:

 ```rust
 pub trait Validate {